 You may not be able to eat for 2 to 3 days.
 You will be given nutrients through an IV.
 When you leave the hospital, you may need to wear a back brace or cast.

-Your healthcare team will tell you how to take care of yourself at home after spine surgery.
+Your health care provider will tell you how to take care of yourself at home after spine surgery.
 Follow instructions on how to take care of your back at home.

 If you had chronic back pain before surgery, you will likely still have some pain afterward.
 Spinal fusion is unlikely to take away all your pain and other symptoms.